opencog/learn/learn-lang-diary/inlp-2022-talk/notes.md

 mundane results.

 Here we have a table of some top-ranked clusters, ranked by VI similarity.
-I canot "measure" this scientifically, but the gut-sense feel of this table is that the results look pretty good.
-This si what you'd expect.
+I cannot "measure" this scientifically, but the gut-sense feel of this table is that the results look pretty good.
+This is what you'd expect.

 To emphasize: the similarity here is the similarity in grammatical usage, similarity in the way these words appear in grammatical conext.
 That's what the jigsaws do.

-Jigsaws are kind-of-like N-grams, or kind-oflike skip-grams, except that they provide an explicit grammatical relationship.
+Jigsaws are kind-of-like N-grams, or kind-of-like skip-grams, except that they provide an explicit grammatical relationship.
 They go out not only to the neighboring words, but the neighboring words return that favor.

-In skig-grams, the relationship is one-way, word into context.
-In grammar, the relationship is two-way: the subject of a verb is symmetrically the verbs subject; both agree as to what their role is in a sentence.
-One is not ignorant of the other.
+In skip-grams, the relationship is one-way, word into context.
+In grammar, the relationship is two-way: the subject of a verb is symmetrically the verb's subject; both agree as to what their role is in a sentence.
+One is not ignorant of the other, the way they are in n-grams or skip-grams.

 ------------